Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 **IMPORTANT: Clocking for ADF Graph and PL Kernels follow a few rules.
 One, PL Kernels that are inside the ADF Graph will have to have their clock specified in three locations: Graph creation, `v++` kernel compilation, and lastly in `v++` linker.
 For PL Kernels outside the ADF Graph, only: `v++` kernel compilation and `v++` linker.**

 ## Step 4 - Compiling Host Code
 When the `v++` linker is complete, you can compile the host code that will run on the Linux that comes with the platform.
-Compiling code for the design requires the location of the **SYSROOT**, or representation of the root file system, that can be used to cross-compile the host code.
+Compiling code for the design requires the location of the **SDKTARGETSYSROOT**, or representation of the root file system, that can be used to cross-compile the host code.

 1. Open `./sw/host.cpp` and familiarize yourself with the contents.
 Pay close attention to API calls and the comments provided.